-The Temple University logo contains a symbol stylized as the letter “T,” precisely the same as the Temple Owls sports teams used.
+The Temple University logo features a symbol stylized as the letter “T,” identical to the one used by the Temple Owls sports teams.
 The open gaps in the letter symbolize the unlimited exchange of ideas that underlie education.

 Meaning and History